Alon Leichman: Yarmouth–Dennis Red Sox

-He served as a pitching coach for the Yarmouth–Dennis Red Sox in the Cape Cod Baseball League, which won the 2016 championship.
+He served as a pitching coach for the Yarmouth–Dennis Red Sox in the collegiate summer Cape Cod Baseball League, which won the 2016 championship.

-Los Angeles Dodgers organization
+Los Angeles Dodgers

 The Los Angeles Dodgers recruited Leichman to coach for their organization in the instructional league, helping develop Dodgers pitching prospects, in late 2016.

-Seattle Mariners organization
+Seattle Mariners

-Leichman was Coordinator of Organizational Learning for the Seattle Mariners' player development program in 2017, supporting the organization's minor league managers and coaches.
+Six months after graduating from college, Leichman was Coordinator of Organizational Learning for the Seattle Mariners' player development program in 2017, supporting the organization's minor league managers and coaches.
 In 2018 he was the Pitching Coach of the Mariners Dominican Academy in the Dominican Summer League.

-In 2019, Leichman was the pitching coach of the West Virginia Power, a Class A affiliate of the Seattle Mariners in the South Atlantic League.
+In 2019, Leichman was the pitching coach of the West Virginia Power, a Single-A affiliate of the Seattle Mariners in the South Atlantic League.

-In 2020 and 2021, Leichman was the pitching coach of the Arkansas Travelers, a Class AA affiliate of the Seattle Mariners in the Double-A Central.
+In 2020 and 2021, Leichman was the pitching coach of the Arkansas Travelers, a Double-A affiliate of the Seattle Mariners in the Double-A Central.

-In 2022, he was the pitching coach of the Class AAA Tacoma Rainiers of the Pacific Coast League.
+In 2022, Leichman served as the pitching coach for the Triple-A Tacoma Rainiers of the Pacific Coast League.